MohamaddMortada/AI-Athletic-Performance/README.md

 <!-- Tech stack -->
 <img src="./readme/title3.svg"/>

-###  Coffee Express is built using the following technologies:
+###  AI Athletic Performance is built using the following technologies:

 - This project uses the [Flutter app development framework](https://flutter.dev/).
 Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
 - For the backend, the app uses the [Laravel framework](https://laravel.com/).
 Laravel uses MVC design pattern and give a very clean code.